dreamportdev/Osdev-Notes/99_Appendices/F_Memory_Protection.md

 # Memory Protection

-This section is a collection of useful strategies for memory protection.
+This appendix is a collection of useful strategies for memory protection.
 This mainly serves as a reminder that these features exist, and are worth looking into!

 ## WP bit